The 7 Domains of Joy in Nursing

 There is nothing naive about hope.
 It invites humanity, creativity, and collaboration and, when it’s combined with reflection and courage, it becomes the quiet force behind the most meaningful change.

-How CNOs Can Help High-Risk Nurse Leaders Regain Credibility With Their Teams
+How CNOs Can Support Nurse Leader Credibility

 How do you support a struggling nurse leader without micromanaging?
 How do you preserve team morale while guiding someone who has lost credibility with their staff?
 And most importantly, how do you move from temporary “fixes” to long-term, sustainable leadership?
 This blog post may help you get started on the right path.